Home / Comparisons / Rocket Languages vs Pimsleur

 The Rocket dashboard

 Let’s start with that high-level overview.
-From the the top down, Pimsleur and Rocket are each built around audio lessons.
-Speaking practice and listening comprehension are at the core of each company’s learning methodology, and as such, they make audio lessons their key focus.
+From the top down, Pimsleur and Rocket are both built around audio lessons.
+Speaking practice and listening comprehension are at the core of each company’s approach, so they make audio lessons their key focus.

-You’ll listen to a couple sentences in the language you’re learning, the moderator will briefly stop to explain the situation to you, and then he or she will have you participate by answering questions and repeating phrases.
+You’ll listen to a couple of sentences in the language you’re learning before the moderator briefly stops to explain the situation.
+In addition to listening, you’re constantly chiming in by answering questions and repeating phrases.

 The Pimsleur dashboard

-Then after the audio lesson, both companies have you review and reinforce what you just learned in the audio portion by working a variety of hands-on drills and exercises.
+Then after the audio lesson, both companies have you review what you just learned by working a variety of hands-on exercises.
 For Pimsleur, these reinforcement drills include reading drills, digital flashcards, quizzes, pronunciation training, and speed games.
-For Rocket, this includes listen and repeat-style drills, flashcards, quizzes, and playing the part of the one of the two speakers from the lesson’s underlying conversation.
+For Rocket, this means doing listen-and-repeat drills, flashcards, quizzes, and playing the part of the one of the two speakers from the lesson’s underlying conversation.

-In this way, both Pimsleur and Rocket sort of create a class followed by homework framework.
-You get your lesson, then do your homework to drive it home.
+In this way, both Pimsleur and Rocket imitate the familiar structure of class followed by homework.
+You get your lesson, then do your assignments to drive it all home.
 This learning framework holds true for all of their courses, including French, Italian, and German.

 Rocket Spanish conversation